 We also have several colleges including Pensacola State College, Pensacola Christian College, and the University of West Florida.
 Student housing is another rental niche that is very viable in areas located near a college or university.
 If you are considering investing in student housing, take the time to visit the housing offices on local college or university campuses and ask what's currently available and what students are looking for in terms of housing.
 Undergraduates typically share housing so be prepared for the unexpected, but you can charge more and therefore it can produce a higher return.
 Again these students typically will find a place and renew their lease if they are happy with the landlord and the accommodations, so there is the potential for a four-year rental.

 For more info on investing and my personal strategies, you can purchase my book, "The Real Estate Rulebook: Everything you need to know to build wealth and create passive income."

--Pam Brantley, Broker & Owner of Realty Masters
+-Pam Keen, Broker & Owner of Realty Masters

 Reach out to Pam Pam@PensacolaRealty Masters.com